codelingo/docs/docs/concepts/tenets.md

 * via [the hub](insert url)

-## CLQL Reference
+## CLQL

 CodeLingo Query Language (CLQL) is a simple, lightweight language built for querying patterns across various software domains.
-It is what is used to write [Tenets](concepts/tenets.md).
+It is what is used to write Tenets.

 It’s full grammar is under [70 lines of code](img/ebnf.png).